 it's free via the Internet from MIT

-Although basic Xwindows is free, you need to adapt and recompile the code for your particular screen-type.
+Although basic Xwindows is free, you will need to adapt and recompile the code for your particular screen-type.

 The work of determining what appears on the screen is divided between three different programs as follows: